Areas / WA13 · postcode district guide

 0%

-The median home in WA13, Warrington has sold for £370,000 over the last three years — above the ~£290,000 England & Wales average.
-The average of £432,854 sits notably higher than the median, which usually means a tail of larger or higher-value sales pulling the mean up.
-That's drawn from 530 recorded sales — a reasonably active local market.
+The average house price in WA13, Lymm over the last three years is £437,360, with a median sold price of £375,000 — above the ~£290,000 England & Wales norm.
+The mean sits notably higher than the median here, which usually means a tail of larger or higher-value sales pulling the average up.
+That's drawn from 546 recorded sales — a reasonably active local market.

 WA13 price trend